alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 ---
 layout: post
-title: 'Getting Started with Activity Transitions (part 1)'
+title: 'Getting Started with Activity & Fragment Transitions (part 1)'
 date: 2014-11-01
-permalink: /2014/11/activity-transitions-getting-started-part1.html
+permalink: /2014/11/activity-fragment-transitions-in-android-lollipop-part1.html
 ---

-This post gives a brief overview of the new Activity Transition APIs added in Android 5.0 Lollipop.
+This post gives a brief overview of Android `Transition`s and the new Activity & Fragment transition APIs that were introduced in Android 5.0 Lollipop.
 This is the first of a series of posts I will be writing on the topic:

-* **Part 1:** [Getting Started with Activity Transitions][part1]
+* **Part 1:** [Getting Started with Activity & Fragment Transitions][part1]
 * **Part 2:** {% comment %}[{% endcomment %}
               Content Transitions In-Depth (_coming soon!_)
               {% comment %}][part2]{% endcomment %}